chantalburkhard/WIAP_Server_Start_Application/README.md

 ![Screenshot (98)](https://github.com/chantalburkhard/WIAP_Server_Start_Application/assets/73609488/d361a45b-ffdb-4ca6-82d0-4dd5d39620bf)

 5. Go back to build settings and click "Build"

-note: currently a "development build" with error console for debugging

 ## Run the project
 1. Open the directory where the build was saved